|Apply | Register | Check Email | Use Online Tools|

 |Office of Planning, Research & Institutional Effectiveness|

 Simply put, strategic planning is a rigorous, cyclical assessment of where we are, where we want to be, how do we get there, and how do we measure progress.
 This process begins with assessing the external and internal environment in which the college operates.
-It is an analysis of internal and external factors that allows the planning team to see the organization as a whole in relation to its environment.
+It is an analysis of internal and external factors that allows the planning team to see the institution as a whole in relation to its environment.
 This is one of the key accomplishments of effective planning.
 The results of the analysis should:

 San Joaquin Delta College